Flood Cars - Salvage Cars - Totaled Cars for Sale

 What's the opportunity?
 Can salvage cars be repaired and rebuilt?

 As long as you know what you are doing, some outstanding deals can be had.
 Many of these vehicles are easily repairable and can be made good as new at very little cost.
-Many of these vehicles are sold at special salvage vehicle auctions, which can be attended by anyone.
+Most can be found at special salvage vehicle auctions, which can be attended by anyone.

 For example, a new-car dealer may have had 400 cars flooded or damaged in a hail storm.
-The adjustor can't inspect all the cars but knows that at least 75% of the cars have serious damage and declares them all as total losses.
-This means that as many as 100 of the cars may have little or no damage, and can easily be cleaned up and resold as salvage vehicles.
+The adjustor can’t inspect all the cars but knows that at least 75% of the cars have serious damage and declares them all as total losses.
+This means that as many as 100 of the cars may have little or no damage, and can easily be cleaned up and made perfectly normal.

-Since the insurance company owns the vehicles after claims have been paid, the company can auction off the vehicles, or resell them to the same, or another, dealer.
-See our article, Insurance Salvage Auctions.
+Since the insurance company owns the vehicles after claims have been paid, the company can auction off the vehicles to the public, or resell them to the same, or another, dealer.

-Honest sellers and dealers will offer previously damaged cars for good prices.
+Honest sellers and dealers will properly disclose previously damaged cars and sell them for good prices.
 These can often be real bargains for buyers who are looking for cheap cars.
-Just be aware that if the car has a salvage title, it will usually appear on vehicle history reports, such as those from CARFAX Vehicle History Reports , and may be of concern to a future buyer even though the car is in excellent condition.
+Just be aware that if the car has a salvage title, it will usually appear on vehicle history reports, such as those from CARFAX, and may be of concern to future buyers should you decide to sell the car in the future..

 What's the bottom line?